About Festival Accès Asie

 Festival Accès Asie is a Montréal-based arts festival that promotes Asian arts, cultures and histories through a diversity of artistic disciplines including the visual arts, dance, theatre, video, film, music, comedy, poetry, literature, performance, new media and culinary arts.

-The festival presents events that feature artists of Asian origins and artists whose work is inspired by Asian arts, cultures and histories.
-The festival also offers cultural mediation activities, conferences and training workshops as part of its recently launched educational component.
-Festival Accès Asie is registered in Québec as a non-profit organization (NPO) in the arts at the REQ (Registraire des entreprises du Québec).
+The Festival presents events that feature artists of Asian origin and artists whose work is inspired by Asian arts, cultures and histories.
+The Festival also offers cultural mediation activities, conferences and training workshops as part of its recently launched educational component.
+Festival Accès Asie is registered in Québec, as a non-profit organization (NPO) in the arts at the REQ (Registraire des entreprises du Québec).

 Established in 1995, Festival Accès Asie is Canada’s longest continuously running Asian heritage arts festival.
 To date, it has presented works of over 900 artists of Asian origin from more than 20 different countries including East Asia (Japan, China, Korea); Southeast Asia (Philippines, Indonesia, Malaysia, Vietnam, Thailand, Singapore); South Asia (Pakistan, India, Bangladesh, Nepal, Sri Lanka); Central & Middle Eastern Asia (Turkey, Iran, Iraq, Lebanon, Syria, Saudi Arabia, Afghanistan and Armenia).